 We Will Fight to Defend You

 Hiring a medical malpractice lawyer gives you the tools you need to assemble a fact-based argument.
 We will always be on your side while using negotiation and argumentation skills that have your best interests at heart.

 We Will Calculate and Pursue a Claim for Fair Compensation

 Estimating the value of your case is difficult since each medical malpractice claim is unique.
-We will review your medical evidence, personal accounts, and expert opinions to find every opportunity for financial redress available.
-You may be eligible to receive damages to cover:
+Your attorney will review your medical evidence, personal accounts, and expert opinions to find every opportunity for financial redress available.

 We Allow You to Focus on Recovery

-You do not have to go after your former doctor and their legal team alone.
-When you work with Pintas & Mullins Law Firm, we will request that you’re your doctor’s attorneys direct their questions and communications to our team.
+Working with medical malpractice attorneys means you will not have to go after your former doctor and their legal team alone.
+We will request that your doctor’s attorneys direct their questions and communications to our team.
 This strategy ensures that your rights remain protected throughout the entirety of the case.

 Complete a Free Case Evaluation form now

 What Are the Four Elements Your Lawyer Will Have to Prove?